cyring/CoreFreq/README.md

   - The registration is confirmed into the `Settings` window
   - The idle limit can be changed at any time in the `Kernel` window
 ![alt text](http://blog.cyring.free.fr/images/CoreFreq_Idle_Limit.png "Idle Limit")

+* Q: How to enable transparency in the User Interface ?

+  A: Transparency is a build option invoked by the compilation directive `UI_TRANSPARENCY`
+  1. Build the project with `UI_TRANSPARENCY` enabled
+`make UI_TRANSPARENCY=1`
+  2. Start the Client with one of its transparency compatible colors theme
+`corefreq-cli -OE 2 -t`
+  3. Or switch to that theme from `Menu > Theme`, shortcut [`E`]

 * Q: What are the build options for _CoreFreq_ ?